BHAVANA1497/GatorDesk/Sprint4.md

 - Session management for all the Lost and Found APIs (Golang) - Nitya and Akhil
 - Unit tests for all the the Lost and Found APIs in Backend (Golang) - Nitya and Akhil
 - Deployed Backend to Heroku - Nitya and Akhil
-- Lost and Found Page for Admin in Frontend - Bhavana and Harshitha
+- Added Role-based access in Frontend - Bhavana and Harshitha
-- Lost and Found Page for User in Frontend - Bhavana and Harshitha
+- Implemented Authguard in Frontend - Bhavana and Harshitha
 - Cypress tests and Unit tests - Bhavana and Harshitha
+- Deployed Frontend in Netlify - Bhavana and Harshitha

 ## Links pertaining to the project
 - [GatorDesk Repo Link](https://github.com/BHAVANA1497/GatorDesk)